![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 I really shouldn't have been driving at all.
 But this was a wholly new experience for me.
 So I wasn't prepared to handle it properly.

 I did understand I was plenty impaired.
-But not until I actually got moving did I comprehend my true predicament.
+But not until I actually got my car moving did I comprehend my true predicament.

 I was barely in this world!